samfriedmann/Lookup-List/README.txt

 using Google Dictionary and Wikipedia.

 -----HOW TO USE-----
-To use this Lookup List, add your words to the words.txt file in \lookup_list.
+To use this Lookup List, add your words to the words.txt file in the root folder.
 Then run Lookup List.
 It will create (or modify) wordsDefined.txt

 ------CREDITS------
 This awesome program was made by Sam Friedman and a SHIT TON of Chrome tabs.
-© Sam Friedman 2020 All Rights Reserved
+© Sam Friedman 2020 - All Rights Reserved

 ------THANKS------
 Special thanks to W3Schools and Stack Overflow